mhcrnl/ogcalc/doc/ogcalc.rst

 product as the ABV.

-The \program{ogcalc} program performs the following calculation:
+The :program:`ogcalc` program performs the following calculation:

 \begin{equation}
 O = (R \times 2.597) - (P \times 1.644) - 34.4165 + C